kajusK/BatteryEliminator/ReadMe.md

 The output of the switching regulator is separated from radio by a fuse and a TVS diode to protect the circuit from ESD when radio is not connected.

+## Testing

+- Measured at 13 V input voltage (usual value when engine is running in 12 V based aircraft power system)
+- Radio consumption pulses between 20 and 44 mA in Rx while battery saving is enabled, the coil makes annoying buzzing noise
+- With battery saving off -> 44 mA constant current, the coil makes very weak high pitch sound
+- With backlight on, consumption is 90 mA
+- When transmitting, the consumption is around 700 mA